GreptimeTeam/docs/README.md

 ## Getting Started

-This section helps you to walk through the quickest way to get started with GreptimeDB.
+This section provides the quickest ways to get started with GreptimeDB.

 - [Overview][2]
 - [Create a time series table][3]